efabless/volare/Readme.md

 PDK version 7519dfb04400f224f140749cda44ee7de6f5e095 enabled.
 ```

-What's more is: if you're using a repository with a `tool_metadata.yml` file, such as [OpenLane](https://github.com/The-OpenROAD-Project/OpenLane) or [DFFRAM](https://github.com/Cloud-V/DFFRAM), you can just invoke `volare enable` without any arguments and Volare will automatically infer the version you're looking folder.
+What's more is: if you're using a repository with a `tool_metadata.yml` file, such as [OpenLane](https://github.com/The-OpenROAD-Project/OpenLane) or [DFFRAM](https://github.com/Cloud-V/DFFRAM), you can just invoke `volare enable` without any arguments and Volare will automatically extract the version required by the utility.

 ## Building PDKs
 For special cases, i.e. you require other libraries, you'll have to build the PDK yourself, which Volare does support.